-Just like you wouldn’t introduce someone to Freddie Mercury and Queen without playing them “Bohemian Rhapsody,” we wouldn’t send someone unfamiliar with Chicago to a new hot spot without sending them to these restaurants first.
+Just like you wouldn’t introduce someone to The Eagles without starting with “Hotel California,” or to The Steve Miller band by playing them that one song they didn’t put on a greatest hits album, we wouldn’t send someone to a new Chicago hotspot without sending them to one of these restaurants first.
 You shouldn’t either.

 Girl & the Goat

 Girl & the Goat is so famous that you may be wondering if at this point, it’s just old news and/or a tourist trap.
 But it’s not either of those things.
 The wide-ranging small plates menu changes often, but there are always delicious staples like the pig face, various goat-based items (e.g. empanadas), and a must-order pork shank.
 There’s a reason this place is still hard to get into nine years after it opened.

 We take every possible opportunity to tell people to eat at Giant in Logan Square.
 On the surface, its new American menu looks like every other one you might have encountered over the past decade - but this place somehow manages to make a dish like broccoli and cheese a must-order.
 (You also need the crab salad with homemade waffle fries, and a pasta like the tagliatelle with crab and uni butter.)
 It’s small, so you might have trouble getting in - but in the summer there’s a hidden back patio that adds more space, and the first-come-first-served chef’s table is worth taking your chances on.